libremfg/rhize-docs/content/deploy/production-checklist.md

 A **Dgraph cluster** is comprised of multiple **Dgraph instances** (aka **nodes**) connected together to form a single distributed database.
 A Dgraph instance is either a **Dgraph Zero** or **Dgraph Alpha**, each of which serves a different role in the cluster.

-There can be one or more **Dgraph clients** connected to Dgraph to perform database operations (queries, mutations, alter schema, etc.).
-These clients connect via gRPC or HTTP.
-Dgraph provides official clients for Go, Java, Python, and JavaScript, and C#.
-All of these are gRPC-based, and JavaScript supports both gRPC and HTTP for browser support.
-Community-developed Dgraph clients for other languages are also available.
-The full list of clients can be found in [Clients]({{< relref "clients/_index.md" >}}) page.
-You can also interact with Dgraph via curl over HTTP.
-Dgraph Ratel is a UI client used to visualize queries, run mutations, and manage the schema.
-Clients do not participate as a member of the database cluster, they simply connect to one or more Dgraph Alpha instances.

 ### Cluster Requirements